Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

-Basics of toroidal geometry can be found in \cite{KKMS}.
-For our applications to simultaneous local log uniformization (or simultaneous local toroidalization) we have to consider certain morphisms of toroidal embeddings, which do not have to be toroidal morphisms though they are "rather compatible" with the toroidal structure.
-It is more convenient to switch to logarithmic language, in which we will call such morphisms log isogenies, though in principle one could do the same work using toroidal language only.
+All our work can be done in the framework of toroidal geometry, whose basics can be found in \cite{KKMS}.
+We find it more convenient, however, to work within the framework of log geometry.
+Although for normal varieties they are rather close, the latter is better suited for the work with general schemes (e.g., this language may be applied to study local uniformization of Abhynakar valuations in mixed characteristic).
 We refer to \cite{K} or \cite{Ka} for basics of logarithmic geometry.
 Actually, we will work only with log structures induced from toroidal embeddings.
 We remark also that some basic notation and results concerning monoids are collected in \S\ref{toricsec}.

+Let $X$ be a normal scheme of finite type over a field $k$ and let $D\subset X$ be a closed subset with complement $j{\colon}U\into X$.
+Consider the (\'etale) log structure $M(D):=j_*\calO^\times_U\cap\calO_X\into\calO_X$ induced by $D$ (where all sheaves are in the \'etale topology).
+Note that $D$ is a $\bfQ$-Cartier divisor if and only if $U$ is the locus of triviality of $M(D)$, hence $M(D)$ determines $D$ in this case.
+Thus, it is essentially equivalent to work with the pair $(X,D)$ or to work with the log scheme $(X,M(D))$ whenever $D$ is a $\bfQ$-Cartier divisor, and we will not consider the log structure $M(D)$ otherwise.

-Let $X$ be a normal scheme of finite type over a field $k$ and let $D\into X$ be a divisor with complement $j:U\into X$.
-It is well known (see \cite[3.7]{K}) that $j$ is a toroidal embedding (i.e. \'etale-locally on $X$ it is isomorphic to embedding of open toric orbit into a toric variety) if and only if the log scheme $(X,M(\log D))$ is log smooth over the scheme $\Spec(k)$ provided with the trivial log structure, where $M(\log D):=j_*\calO^\times_U\cap\calO_X\into\calO_X$ is the log structure induced by $D$.
-To simplify notation we will say that a pair $(X,D)$ is {\em log smooth} at a point $x\in X$ if locally at $x$ the log scheme induced by $D$ is log smooth.
+It is well known (see \cite[3.7]{K}) that $j$ is a toroidal embedding (i.e. \'etale-locally on $X$ it is isomorphic to the embedding of the open toric orbit into a toric variety) if and only if $D$ is $\bfQ$-Cartier (cf. Example \ref{torchart} below) and the log scheme $(X,M(D))$ is log smooth over the scheme $\Spec(k)$ provided with the trivial log structure.
+To simplify notation we will say that a pair $(X,D)$ is {\em log smooth} at a point $x\in X$ if $D$ is $\bfQ$-Cartier and $(X,M(D))$ is log smooth locally at $x$.